zachowdhury/js-lectures/interview-fizbuzz-question.md

 # js-lectures
+>js-lectrues are some of the points that I tend to
+>

 ### Interview question
 When it comes to "interview test" questions, the subject of FizzBuzz often comes up, like write a function;
 - which populates integer 1 to 100 , [you could generate an Array programatically]